 - SOARS: Significant Opportunities in Atmospheric Research and Science.
 An undergraduate-to-graduate bridge program designed broaden participation of historically underrepresented communities in the atmospheric and related sciences.
 The program is designed to promote and support research, mentoring, and community.
 SOARS participants, called protégés, spend up to four summers doing research in atmospheric and related sciences.
-SOARS offers comprehensive financial support for summer research, as well as undergraduate and graduate school funding.
-Learn more at. - The Gates Millennium Scholars (GMS) Program, funded by a grant from the Bill & Melinda Gates Foundation, was established in 1999 to provide outstanding African American, American Indian/Alaska Native, Asian Pacific Islander American, and Hispanic American students with an opportunity to complete an undergraduate college education in any discipline area of interest.
-Continuing Gates Millennium Scholars may request funding for a graduate degree program in one of the following discipline areas: computer science, education, engineering, library science, mathematics, public health or science. - American Meteorological Society minority scholarships: The AMS Minority Scholarships will award funding to minority students who have been traditionally underrepresented in the sciences, especially Hispanic, Native American, and Black/African American students. - National Weather Association David Sankey Minority Scholarship in Meteorology: The fund was established in 2002 to aid minority students in their sophomore year or higher of undergraduate study, or in graduate study, enrolled in a program of meteorology or atmospheric science (or related field). - American Indian Graduate Center Fellowship The AIGC Fellowship program provides fellowships to undergraduate American Indian and Alaska Native students each year. - American Indian Science and Engineering Society (AISES) Scholarships AISES offers several fellowships to students in STEM fields. - National Hispanic Scholarship Fund Grants for Hispanic undergraduate students. - The AGU Bridge Program increases opportunities for students from underrepresented populations to obtain graduate degrees and create a network of peers, mentors and advisers to support and serve them before, during and after grad school.
-The program is open to those who have not applied to graduate school or those who applied and were not accepted.
+SOARS offers comprehensive financial support for summer research, as well as undergraduate and graduate school funding. - The Gates Millennium Scholars (GMS) Program, funded by a grant from the Bill & Melinda Gates Foundation, was established in 1999 to provide outstanding African American, American Indian/Alaska Native, Asian Pacific Islander American, and

+Hispanic American students with an opportunity to complete an undergraduate college education in any discipline area of interest.
+Continuing Gates Millennium Scholars may request funding for a graduate degree program in one of the following discipline areas: computer science, education, engineering, library science, mathematics, public health or science.

+- American Meteorological Society Scholarship for Underserved Communities: These AMS Scholarships will award funding to students who have been traditionally underrepresented in the sciences, especially Hispanic, Native American, and Black/African American students. - National Weather Association David Sankey Minority Scholarship in Meteorology: The fund was established in 2002 to aid minority students in their sophomore year or higher of undergraduate study, or in graduate study, enrolled in a program of meteorology or atmospheric science (or related field). - Native Forward Scholars Fund The Native Forward Scholars fund provides fellowships to undergraduate students with a demonstrated tribal affiliation each year. - American Indian Science and Engineering Society (AISES) Scholarships AISES offers several fellowships to students in STEM fields. - National Hispanic Scholarship Fund provides grants for Hispanic undergraduate students and a scholarship search function for other scholarships. - The AGU Bridge Program increases opportunities for students from underrepresented populations to obtain graduate degrees and create a network of peers, mentors and advisers to support and serve them before, during and after grad school.
+The program is open to those who have not applied to graduate school or those who applied and were not accepted. - The oSTEM scholarship program has numerous scholarships that members of the LGBTQ+ STEM community can apply for. - Immigrants Rising has created a list of scholarships and fellowships that do not require US citizenship.